Firebite: Release

 On 7 November 2021, AMC released first look images and announced that the series was scheduled to be released 16 December 2021.

 In Australia the series was released on both Apple TV and Amazon Prime Video via the AMC+ streaming bundle.
 It was broadcast as weekly episodes on free-to-air channel NITV from 6 July 2023 as well as the associated streaming service SBS on Demand.

 Reception

-The review aggregator website Rotten Tomatoes reports a 86% approval rating with an average rating of 7.20/10, based on 7 reviews for the first season.
+The review aggregator website Rotten Tomatoes reports an 86% approval rating with an average rating of 7.20/10, based on 7 reviews for the first season.